 If you do not see it, press the no button or the / key.

-Press the Show Data button and record your results
+Press the Show Threshold button to display the threshold and then record your results.